Views: 16952

 My name is Skye McCloud, an adult fiction and fantasy writer.
 I'm a gaymer, otaku, cyber-sparkle

 I am an adult fiction/fantasy writer who enjoys writing character and environment driven stories with a particular focus on a sensory-immersive style of description.
 I particularly enjoy futuristic or fantastical settings, such as space stations, utopian dystopias, elaborate test labs, and synthwave beaches.
-Transformation is my forte, but I explore romance, acceptance, nostalgia, and other such themes.
+Transformation is my forte, but I explore romance, acceptance, nostalgia, second chances, and other such themes.
 I love latex and techwear, bright colors, neons, cute guys in shiny clothing...

 Oh yeah, and lots of gay stuff.